pivotal/docs-tap/overview.md

 ## <a id='profiles-and-packages'></a> Installation profiles in Tanzu Application Platform v1.1

-Tanzu Application Platform is available from pre-defined profiles or individual packages.
+Tanzu Application Platform is available from predefined profiles or individual packages.

 The following profiles are available in Tanzu Application Platform: